 Suggestions for goals are as follows:

-When parents are unable to participate or provide a facilitator for the therapy session, then the SLP documents the effort and provides the therapy when the student returns to campus or when the family is able to provide a facilitator.
+When parents are unable to participate or provide a facilitator for the therapy session, then the SLP documents the effort and provides the therapy when the student returns to campus or when the family can provide a facilitator.

 Services and supports provided to students with disabilities may also include parent/caregiver training for safe swallowing and feeding, such as: